eddieoz/truffle-mercado-pokemon/README.md

     miner.start(1)
     ```

-## Setup using Mist or Ethereum wallet (for using Truffle, jump to the next section)
+## Setup using Ethereum Wallet (for using Truffle, jump to the next section)

 1. Open file `accounts-for-testing.txt`

-2. Load `contracts/pokecoin.sol` in Mist (contracts > Deploy new contract) and use the demo account addresses from Player1 and Player2 to launch the contract.
+2. Load `contracts/pokecoin.sol` in Ethereum Wallet (contracts > Deploy new contract) and use the demo account addresses from Player1 and Player2 to launch the contract.

-3. Load `contracts/pokecentral.sol` in Mist and use the demo account addresses from Player1 and Player2 to launch the contract.
+3. Load `contracts/pokecentral.sol` in Ethereum Wallet and use the demo account addresses from Player1 and Player2 to launch the contract.

 4. Write the `Pokecoin` and `PokeCentral` addresses on a notepad.

-5. Load `contracts/pokemarket.sol` no Mist and use `PokeCoinAddress` and `PokeCentralAddress` to launch the contract.
+5. Load `contracts/pokemarket.sol` no Ethereum Wallet and use `PokeCoinAddress` and `PokeCentralAddress` to launch the contract.

 6. Write the `Pokemarket` address on a notepad.